Svancara/FinDogAI/docs/Initial_project_description.md

 - The idea can be summarized as **voice-controlled mobile AI assistant for recording job costs**.
 The goal is maximum simplicity and minimizing manual data entry.

+## MVP Objectives and Success Criteria

+### Objectives
+- Enable a solo craftsman to capture day-to-day job costs and advances with minimal typing through voice-first flows.
+- Ensure the app is usable fully offline, with seamless sync when connectivity returns.
+- Provide a clear per‑job summary of costs vs. advances with export to a simple PDF/email.

+### Success Criteria (measurable)
+- Voice flow “Start journey + odometer” works end‑to‑end on mobile in Czech and English; confirmation TTS is audible; event is persisted (online and offline).
+- Voice flow “Set active job” works end‑to‑end; subsequent costs/events are auto‑assigned to the active job.
+- Offline‑first: With airplane mode on, user can complete both flows; on reconnect, data appears on another device within 10s (typical) without user intervention.
+- Jobs screen shows status (active, completed, archived) and per‑job totals; Export produces a readable PDF.
+- Error rate for STT/intent leading to wrong entity assignments is <5% in basic scenarios (short prompts, low noise), measured in dogfooding.

+## Scope and MVP vs. Later Phases

+### In scope (MVP)
+- Voice input for two key flows: Set active job; Start/Stop journey with odometer.
+- Manual entry/edit screens for costs (transport, material, labor, machine, other) and advances.
+- Jobs management with fields defined in this document; status: active, completed, archived.
+- Business profile defaults (currency, vatRate) with per‑job overrides.
+- Authentication, multi‑tenant isolation, and data stored in Firestore; basic PDF export.

+### Later phases (not MVP)
+- Invoicing and payments integration beyond basic export.
+- Team collaboration with roles/permissions; audit trails.
+- Advanced analytics/dashboards; custom reporting.
+- Broad multilingual voice models tuning; custom wake words management UI.
+- Sharded/distributed counters (not required for expected traffic).

+## Non‑Functional Requirements
+- Performance/latency: Post‑wake word to first STT token < 1.5s on mid‑range Android; round‑trip intent confirmation TTS < 3s on typical network.
+- Offline‑first: Enable Firestore local persistence; all MVP flows operate without network; queued writes sync automatically.
+- Privacy: No raw audio is stored by default.
+STT requests are transient to the chosen provider; redact PII in analytics.
+- Security: Firebase Auth required; rules enforce tenant isolation; only the owner can read/write their tenant’s docs.
+- Reliability: App tolerates process kill; upon reopen, unsent writes remain queued; idempotent Cloud Functions where applicable.
+- Internationalization: Support at least Czech and English UI/locales; currency formatting per job currency.
+- Accessibility: Voice prompts are mirrored with on‑screen text; large buttons for driving mode.
+- Platforms: Hybrid mobile build (Capacitor) prioritized; PWA fallback supported with push‑to‑talk.

+## Architecture Overview (high level)
+- Client: Angular 20 + Ionic (Capacitor for native builds).
+Optional on‑device KWS for wake word; push‑to‑talk always available.
+- Voice pipeline: KWS (optional) → STT provider → NLU/intent → confirmation TTS.
+- Backend: Firebase Auth, Firestore (offline persistence on), Cloud Functions (for validations/exports), Firebase Storage (images).
+- Counters: Use Firestore FieldValue.increment() for sequential jobNumber and resources (Team, Vehicles, Machines) per tenant.
+Use counters for sequential ordinalNumber per‑job for costs/advances/events.
+See ./autoincrement_counter_in_firestore.md.
+- Data model: lowerCamelCase field names; status enum is canonical: active | completed | archived.

+## Offline Sync and Conflict Resolution Policy
+- Policy: Adhere to Firestore’s default offline sync and conflict resolution strategy.
+We do not implement custom merge logic.
+- Behavior summary: Client uses local cache and write queue; on reconnect, writes are committed on the server in commit order (last write wins at field level).
+Transactions are retried client‑side as needed.
+- Usage notes:
+  - Use atomic FieldValue.increment() for counters to avoid race conditions.
+  - Use transactions only when conditional invariants must hold (not expected in MVP flows).
+  - UI indicates sync state (e.g., pending vs. committed) where relevant.

+## Acceptance Criteria (MVP Voice Flows)

+### Flow A: Start journey with odometer (and confirm)
+- Trigger: Wake word (if enabled) or push‑to‑talk; user says e.g., “I’m going to Brno… Odometer is 12345.”
+- The system:
+  - Captures audio and streams to STT; resolves intent = StartJourney.
+  - If any required slot is missing (vehicle, odometer, destination), asks a clarifying question.
+  - Summarizes back via TTS; user says Yes/No.
+  - On Yes: creates a journey event under the current (active) job or assists to create/select a job if none is active.
+  - Fields persisted: timestamp, vehicle name, destination (free text), odometerStart, createdBy, status.
+Fields are copies from the vehicle record.
+Not references to the vehicle record.
+  - Offline: works fully offline; event is visible locally and syncs automatically later.
+- UI: Recent activities shows the new journey; costs summary updates transportation totals after stop is recorded.

+### Flow B: Set active job (and auto‑assign subsequent items)
+- Trigger: Wake word or push‑to‑talk; user says e.g., “Set active job to Smith, Brno.”
+- The system:
+  - Resolves intent = SetActiveJob; disambiguates if multiple matches.
+  - Summarizes back via TTS; user confirms.
+  - Sets activeJobId in application state; future events/costs are assigned to this job until changed.
+  - Offline: works fully offline; state persists locally and is re‑established after restart.
+- Acceptance checks: Subsequent “Add material …”, “Start journey …” are stored under the active job without additional job selection.

 ## Examples

 1. A craftsman leaves for an order in the morning.